artagnon/clayoven/README.md

 files from a git repository; files are written in claytext.
 Pages can optionally be posted via email.

-## Configuration
+## Installation

+Get the gem

+    gem install clayoven

 clayoven depends on Git, Ruby 1.9.3 and [Slim](http://slim-lang.com).

-    gem install slim

 ## Usage

-Simply run `clayoven` on your website's repository.
-A small HTTP server is also included for previewing your website locally; start with `clayoven httpd`.
+* Run `clayoven` on your website's repository to generate HTML files.
+* Run `clayoven httpd` to preview your website locally.
+* Run `clayoven imapd` to start a daemon which will poll for emails.

 ## Repository format